savelee/dialogflow-cx-labs/labs/lab1.md

 ```

 > aside positive
 **Note:** This use case shows how powerful Dialogflow CX really is!
-Of course you could build retail agents with [Dialogflow ES](https://cloud.google.com/dialogflow/es/docs), but you can't reuse intents,
-and keeping context and parameters are limited, so you would likely end up, by manually coding back-end fulfillments, which require developers.
+Of course you could build retail agents with [Dialogflow ES](https://cloud.google.com/dialogflow/es/docs), but you can't reuse intents, and keeping context and parameters are limited, so you would need to address this by manually coding back-end fulfillments (and would require developers).
-In Dialogflow CX, once you get the hang of it, it's a matter of clicks, the conversational architect can configure flows with complexity.
+In Dialogflow CX, the conversational architect can model these complex flows as a state machine and reuse design elements such as intents.

 Let's first start with connecting the pages.